GitanElyon/STW-Utilitools/README.md

 Im using it for testing, you should also probably be using it for testing.

 If you want to compile it yourself, download [bun](https://bun.sh/) and [rust](https://rustup.rs/).
-Open the source directory, run `bun install` then `bun run tauri dev`. (yes it takes a second to compile.
+Open the source directory, run `bun install` then `bun run tauri build`. (yes it takes a second to compile.
 Its Rust, what do you expect?)

 # Offsets